nusenu/ansible-relayor/README.md

     - default: empty dictionary

 * `tor_blackbox_exporter_host` hostname:port
-    - when set we add the necessary prometheus scrape config for blackbox exporter TCP propes in the file defined by `tor_prometheus_scrape_file`
+    - when set, relayor adds the necessary prometheus scrape config for blackbox exporter TCP propes in the file defined by `tor_prometheus_scrape_file`
-    - we monitor all relay ORPorts and when set DirPorts on IPv4 and IPv6 (if enabled)
+    - monitors all relay ORPorts and when set DirPorts on IPv4 and IPv6 (if enabled) using a TCP connect check
     - this feature is not supported on relays behind NAT
     - defines where prometheus finds the blackbox exporter, it can also run on the prometheus server itself, in that case it would be 127.0.0.1:9115
     - the host is written into the resulting prometheus scrape config
+    - blackbox_exporter must have a simple [tcp_probe](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md#tcp_probe) module named "tcp_connect" configured
+    - relayor does not install or configure [blackbox_exporter](https://github.com/prometheus/blackbox_exporter)
     - default: undefined

 * `tor_blackbox_exporter_scheme` string